crisisboard/opencrisisboard/README.md

 * [GitHub Developer Portal](https://developer.github.com/apps/building-oauth-apps/creating-an-oauth-app/)

-We need to grab the following information from the application.
+You need to grab the following information from the application.
 * Client ID
 * Client Secret
 * Callback URL

 The `Callback URL` is the domain where Twitter or Facebook or Github will redirect the user after a successful login.
 You can use a domain name or local host.
-But we need to append the URL with the path `/api/user/authViaTwitter/callback` or `/api/user/authViaFacebook/callback`.
+But you need to append the URL with the path `/api/user/authViaTwitter/callback` or `/api/user/authViaFacebook/callback`.

 * So, the complete url will look like:
 `https://TheNameOfYourApp.herokuapp.com/api/user/authViaTwitter/callback` or `https://TheNameOfYourApp.herokuapp.com/api/user/authViaFacebook/callback` or